 (3) The Minister may, by notice in writing, impose restrictions, not inconsistent with any direction in force under subclause (2), on the powers that are conferred on a particular inspector by a listed OSH law.
 If the Minister does so, the powers of the inspector are taken to have been restricted accordingly.

+[Clause 46 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 2 — Inspections

+Heading inserted by No. 13 of 2005 s.
+32.]

 47. Inspections

 (1) An inspector may, at any time, conduct an inspection —